MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-logistic-regression.md

 ##  Module overview

-This article describes how to use the **Two-Class Logistic Regression** module in Azure Machine Learning Studio, to create a logistic regression model that can be used to predict two (and only two) outcomes.
+This article describes how to use the **Two-Class Logistic Regression** module in Azure Machine Learning Studio (classic), to create a logistic regression model that can be used to predict two (and only two) outcomes.

 Logistic regression is a well-known statistical technique that is used for modeling many kinds of problems.
 This algorithm is a *supervised learning* method;  therefore, you must provide a dataset that already contains the outcomes to train the model.